RHESSys/RHESSys/util/FIRE/readme_boost_install_directions.txt

 	build/darwin-X/release/threading_multi/ (or gcc-X instead of darwin)

 9)	Make the libwmfire library available when compiling/running RHESSys.
-	Copy libwmfire.dylib (or .so) to <your RHESSys version>/rhessys/lib
+	Copy libwmfire.dylib (or .so) to <your RHESSys version>/lib
-		* If still in the /RHESSys/util/FIRE folder you can run: cp build/darwin-4.2.1/release/threading-multi/libwmfire.dylib ../../rhessys/lib/
+		* If still in the /RHESSys/util/FIRE folder you can run: cp build/darwin-4.2.1/release/threading-multi/libwmfire.dylib ../../lib/
+		* Note: Previously the lib location was located at <your RHESSys version>/rhessys/lib

 	Also copy libwmfire.dylib to the directory you run RHESSys from (often a scripts folder) OR add it to you PATH in your .bash_profile, eg: